Burslem: Transport

 The nearby A500 gives access to the M6 motorway.
 Longport railway station offers direct connections south into Stoke, east to Derby and Nottingham, and north to Crewe and Manchester.
 The town is straddled by two major off-road cycle paths, part of the National Cycle Network.

 The Trent and Mersey canal is said to see over 10,000 narrowboats a year using it.
 The former Burslem Canal was constructed in 1805 and remained open until 1961 when it was breached.
-The Burslem Canal was a branch of the Trent and Mersey Canal running from the junction near to Newport Lane (opposite the old steel works) though to Furlong Lane area of Middleport.
+The Burslem Canal was a branch of the Trent and Mersey Canal running from the junction near to Newport Lane (opposite the old steel works) through to the Furlong Lane area of Middleport.

 The nearest international airports are Manchester and Birmingham; each is about 60 minutes away by train.

 Burslem railway station which was opened by the North Staffordshire Railway opened on 1 November 1873 on the Potteries Loop Line.
 It closed in the 1960s and the site and trackbed are now a greenway.